ajahagird/SWWebViewClientCompatibility/README.md

 });
 ```
 * Refresh the page by clicking on third tab again.
-* Observe native WebViewClient notifications that we received, `shouldInterceptRequest`, `onLoadResource`, `onPageStarted` and `onPageFinished` event.
+* Observe native WebViewClient notifications of `shouldInterceptRequest` is received with `isMainFrameRequest=true`, but ServiceWorkerClient notifications of `shouldInterceptRequest` is received with `isMainFrameRequest=false`